ShadowMario/FNF-PsychEngine/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Psych Engine EK
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+Psych Engine EK (extra keys) is a modded version of [Psych Engine](https://gamebanana.com/mods/309789) that uses refurbished code from a now [discontinued project of the same name.](https://gamebanana.com/mods/333373)

+The goal of this version is to keep up-to-date with Psych Engine and hopefully not lack any features added in newer versions, as well as eliminating some bugs from the previous version.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.